Land grants in New Mexico and Colorado: History during the colonial period

 Context map showing the Mexican state of Nuevo México in much of the first decade after Mexican Independence (map represents territorial extent from November 1824 to 1830).

 Rand McNally's 1897 map of New Mexico showing land grants recognized by the U.S.(red), not recognized (green), and some of the Indian reservations in the state (yellow).

 Juan de Oñate established a colony in New Mexico in 1598.
 The initial settlement comprised more than 500 soldiers and settlers, including at least 129 men of fighting age, ten Franciscan missionaries, and more than 7,000 head of livestock.
 New Mexico was at the time 600 mile north of the nearest settlement of Santa Bárbara, Chihuahua.
 The remoteness of New Mexico from the seat of government in Mexico remained a characteristic of the settlement during the next two and one-half centuries.

 In 1598, about 50,000 Puebloans inhabited the valley of the Rio Grande River and its tributaries in New Mexico.
 They were sedentary agricultural people living in about 60 villages, mostly near sources of irrigation water.
 Their numbers decreased to about 16,500 by 1680.
 The decline was due to war, Spanish exploitation, and epidemics of diseases with European origins.
 Surrounding the New Mexico colony of Mexican settlers and Pueblo peoples were nomadic and semi-nomadic Indians: Apaches to the east and south, Navajo to the west, Ute to the north, and in the 18th century Comanche to the north and east.

 In the early years of the colony, governors rewarded their supporters and soldiers in New Mexico with encomiendas which gave the grantee the right to exploit Pueblo labor and extract tribute, but did not give the grantee legal ownership of the land itself.
 The encomienda system was one of the grievances which led to the Pueblo revolt (1680–1692) and the expulsion of the colonists from New Mexico by the Pueblos.
 After the Spanish Empire reconquered New Mexico in 1692–1693, their land policies became more conciliatory.
 They did not attempt to reimpose the encomienda system but rather made grants of land to communities (including Pueblo villages) and individuals.
-Subsequently, the Mexicans and their Pueblo subjects were forced into becoming allies due to raids, often retaliatory, by the surrounding Indian tribes, especially the Comanche who after 1706 became a major threat to the New Mexican colony.
+Subsequently, the Mexicans and their Pueblo subjects became allied due to raids, often retaliatory, by the surrounding Indian tribes, especially the Comanche who after 1706 became a major threat to the New Mexican colony.
 In 1821, Mexico (including the province of New Mexico) attained independence from Spain.
 The government of New Mexico continued to make grants to individuals and communities until Mexico became a possession of the United States after the Mexican–American War (1846–1848).